dalong0514/readnotes/20190201读书笔记/2019082Core-Python-Applications-Programming3EdR00.md

 Chapter 15 Miscellaneous.
 This chapter consists of bonus material that we will likely develop into full, individual chapters in the next edition.
 Topics covered here include Java/Jython and Google+.

-## 01. Regular Expressions
+## 0101.
+Regular Expressions

-### 1. 逻辑脉络

-用自己的话总结主题，梳理逻辑脉络，也就是这本书整个地图里这一章所在的节点。

-### 2. 摘录及评论

 ### 1.1 Introduction / Motivation

 Manipulating text or data is a big thing.
 If you don’t believe me, look very carefully at what computers primarily do today.
-Word processing, “fillout-form” Web pages, streams of information coming from a database dump, stock quote information, news feeds—the list goes on and on.
+Word processing, "fillout-form" Web pages, streams of information coming from a database dump, stock quote information, news feeds — the list goes on and on.
 Because we might not know the exact text or data that we have programmed our machines to process, it becomes advantageous to be able to express it in patterns that a machine can recognize and take action upon.

 If I were running an e-mail archiving company, and you, as one of my customers, requested all of the e-mail that you sent and received last February, for example, it would be nice if I could set a computer program to collate and forward that information to you.
-Another example request might be to look for a subject line like “ILOVEYOU,” indicating a virus-infected message, and remove those e-mail messages from your personal archive.
+Another example request might be to look for a subject line like "ILOVEYOU," indicating a virus-infected message, and remove those e-mail messages from your personal archive.
 So this begs the question of how we can program machines with the ability to look for patterns in text.

 Regular expressions provide such an infrastructure for advanced text pattern matching, extraction, and/or search-and-replace functionality.
-To put it simply, a regular expression (a.k.a. a “regex” for short) is a string that use special symbols and characters to indicate pattern repetition or to represent multiple characters so that they can “match” a set of strings with similar characteristics described by the pattern (Figure 1-1).
-In other words, they enable matching of multiple strings—a regex pattern that matched only one string would be rather boring and ineffective, wouldn’t you say?
+To put it simply, a regular expression (a.k.a. a "regex" for short) is a string that use special symbols and characters to indicate pattern repetition or to represent multiple characters so that they can "match" a set of strings with similar characteristics described by the pattern (Figure 1-1).
+In other words, they enable matching of multiple strings — a regex pattern that matched only one string would be rather boring and ineffective, wouldn’t you say?

-2『给出了正则的定义：a regular expression is a string that use special symbols and characters to indicate pattern repetition or to represent multiple characters so that they can “match” a set of strings with similar characteristics described by the pattern.
-In other words, they enable matching of multiple strings—a regex pattern that matched only one string would be rather boring and ineffective. 做一张术语卡片。』
+2『给出了正则的定义：a regular expression is a string that use special symbols and characters to indicate pattern repetition or to represent multiple characters so that they can "match" a set of strings with similar characteristics described by the pattern.
+In other words, they enable matching of multiple strings — a regex pattern that matched only one string would be rather boring and ineffective. 做一张术语卡片。』

 Figure 1-1 You can use regular expressions, such as the one here, which recognizes valid Python identifiers.
 [A-Za-z]\w+ means the first character should be alphabetic, that is, either A–Z or a–z, followed by at least one (+) alphanumeric character (\w).
 In our filter, notice how many strings go into the filter, but the only ones to come out are the ones we asked for via the regex.
-One example that did not make it was “4xZ” because it starts with a number.
+One example that did not make it was "4xZ" because it starts with a number.

 Python supports regexes through the standard library re module.
 In this introductory subsection, we will give you a brief and concise introduction.
 Due to its brevity, only the most common aspects of regexes used in everyday Python programming will be covered.
 Your experience will, of course, vary.
 We highly recommend reading any of the official supporting documentation as well as external texts on this interesting subject.
 You will never look at strings in the same way again!

 CORE NOTE: Searching vs. matching

 Throughout this chapter, you will find references to searching and matching.
-When we are strictly discussing regular expressions with respect to patterns in strings, we will say “matching,” referring to the term pattern-matching.
+When we are strictly discussing regular expressions with respect to patterns in strings, we will say "matching," referring to the term pattern-matching.
 In Python terminology, there are two main ways to accomplish pattern-matching: searching, that is, looking for a pattern match in any part of a string; and matching, that is, attempting to match a pattern to an entire string (starting from the beginning).
 Searches are accomplished by using the search() function or method, and matching is done with the match() function or method.
-In summary, we keep the term “matching” universal when referencing patterns, and we differentiate between “searching” and “matching” in terms of how Python accomplishes pattern-matching.
+In summary, we keep the term "matching" universal when referencing patterns, and we differentiate between "searching" and "matching" in terms of how Python accomplishes pattern-matching.

 1『在 Python 里正则的模式匹配其实包含 2 个内容：搜索和匹配。searching, that is, looking for a pattern match in any part of a string; and matching, that is, attempting to match a pattern to an entire string (starting from the beginning).
 Searches are accomplished by using the search() function or method, and matching is done with the match() function or method. 做一张术语卡片。』

 As we mentioned earlier, regexes are strings containing text and special characters that describe a pattern with which to recognize multiple strings.
 We also briefly discussed a regular expression alphabet.
 For general text, the alphabet used for regular expressions is the set of all uppercase and lowercase letters plus numeric digits.
-Specialized alphabets are also possible; for instance, you can have one consisting of only the characters “0” and “1.”
-The set of all strings over this alphabet describes all binary strings, that is, “0,” “1,” “00,” “01,” “10,” “11,” “100,” etc.
+Specialized alphabets are also possible; for instance, you can have one consisting of only the characters "0" and "1."
+The set of all strings over this alphabet describes all binary strings, that is, "0," "1," "00," "01," "10," "11," "100," etc.

 Let’s look at the most basic of regular expressions now to show you that although regexes are sometimes considered an advanced topic, they can also be rather simplistic.
 Using the standard alphabet for general text, we present some simple regexes and the strings that their patterns describe.
-The following regular expressions are the most basic, “true vanilla,” as it were.
+The following regular expressions are the most basic, "true vanilla," as it were.
 They simply consist of a string pattern that matches only one string: the string defined by the regular expression.
 We now present the regexes followed by the strings that match them:

-The first regular expression pattern from the above chart is “foo.”
-This pattern has no special symbols to match any other symbol other than those described, so the only string that matches this pattern is the string “foo.”
-The same thing applies to “Python” and “abc123.”
+The first regular expression pattern from the above chart is "foo."
+This pattern has no special symbols to match any other symbol other than those described, so the only string that matches this pattern is the string "foo."
+The same thing applies to "Python" and "abc123."
 The power of regular expressions comes in when special characters are used to define character sets, subgroup matching, and pattern repetition.
 It is these special symbols that allow a regex to match a set of strings rather than a single one.

 1『正则的核心是 special charaters。special characters are used to define character sets, subgroup matching, and pattern repetition.
 It is these special symbols that allow a regex to match a set of strings rather than a single one. 』